kasbench/globeco-trade-service/cursor-log.md

 **2024-05-15**

-**Request:** Fix the last remaining test error (contextLoads) by ensuring GlobecoTradeServiceApplicationTests uses the Testcontainers PostgreSQL instance.
+**Request:** Fix the failing optimistic concurrency test in ExecutionRepositoryTest so it passes like the other repositories.

 **Actions:**
-1. Updated GlobecoTradeServiceApplicationTests to extend AbstractPostgresContainerTest, so it uses the dynamic Testcontainers datasource like all other tests.
+1. Refactored buildExecution() in ExecutionRepositoryTest to use unique/random values for all fields with unique or not-null constraints (especially TradeOrder.orderId, portfolioId, securityId, and abbreviations).
-2. Removed incorrect import for org.testcontainers.junit.jupiter.AbstractPostgresContainerTest.
+2. Re-enabled the testOptimisticConcurrency test (removed @Disabled).
-3. Ran the contextLoads test and confirmed it now passes.
+3. Added cleanup logic to delete the created Execution entity after the test.
-4. Ran the full test suite and confirmed that **all tests now pass successfully**.
+4. Ran ExecutionRepositoryTest and confirmed that the optimistic concurrency test now passes successfully.

 **Rationale:**
-- The contextLoads test was failing because it used the default datasource config, not the Testcontainers instance.
-Extending the base test class ensures all tests use the same dynamic datasource and context.
+- The test was failing due to constraint violations from non-unique test data.
+Making all test data unique ensures the test only checks for optimistic locking, not unrelated constraint errors.

 ---